 Take advantage of the opportunity to explore the organisms in the ocean.
 Immerse yourself in exciting topics as marine resources, plankton or marine ecology and marine biodiversity.

-The Master`s projects are usually related to field and experimental activities within the different marine and fisheries related research groups.
-For more information about the research groups see:
+The Master`s projects are usually related to field and experimental activities within the research group Arctic marine system ecology.
+For more information about the research group see:

 Recommended elective courses for the Master's discipline, within the main topics include:

 Compulsory courses are dependet on the Master`s topic, and students are encouraged to discuss with supervisors what would be their optimal set of courses.